-Best multiplayer Android games to play at a party
+Best social multiplayer games to play at a party

 Keep Talking and Nobody Explodes!

 It's not too often we get to recommend a VR game for a party or social gathering given how isolating a typical VR experience is... but Keep Talking and Nobody Explodes is far from your typical VR game.
-It's an intense game of bomb defusal that looks to recreate those movie moments where the main character gets diffusal instructions over the walkie talkie.
+It's an intense game of bomb defusal that looks to recreate those movie moments where the main character gets defusal instructions over the walkie-talkie.

 Available for both the Samsung Gear VR and Google's Daydream View, one person straps the VR headset on and gets to look and manipulate the bomb, while everyone else in the room consults the bomb manual (downloadable for free from BombManual.com.
 Can your family or friends work together to defuse the bomb before it goes off?
 This game is quite stressful at times, but also a lot of fun.